Board of Directors Officers

-Davis Weinstock, Chairman of Clark & Weinstock, counsels leaders of large, complex organizations on strategies relating to reputational challenges and opportunities.
+Davis Weinstock is the former Chair of Clark & Weinstock, an organization that counsels leaders of large, complex organizations on strategies relating to reputational challenges and opportunities.
 Davis has counseled the Federal Trade Commission, Harvard Graduate School of Business, the New York Stock Exchange and the Securities and Exchange Commission.
 Davis has provided strategies and/or counsel relating to many of the largest and best-known companies, transactions and events over the past twenty years.

 Secretary and General Counsel – Russell H. Miller

 Russell Miller, a California attorney for thirty years, is Managing Partner of Miller & Olson, LLP, with offices in Burlingame and Sacramento.

 He specializes in nonprofit law, including the formation and operation of charitable organizations.

 Miller also specializes in Federal and state political, campaign, lobby, and election laws, representing clients located throughout California, in other states, and in Washington, D.C.